benjones917/sppvmwareplugin/README.md

 * Improve logging and exception handling
 * Create objects to hold SPP SLA and VM info
 * Controller and service methods needed:
-  * Method to get all SLA policies from SPP
-  * Method to get SLAs assigned to VM
-  * Method to get VM info from SPP (arg is vm name, for use in association)
+  * Method to get VM info from SPP (arg is vm name, for use in association, this response will also give us any associated SLA policy names)
-  * Method to get SLA policy info from SPP (arg is sla pol name (clicked in UI), for use in association)
   * Method to build POST data for VM/SLA association
   * Method to associate VM from SLA
   * Method of de-associate VM from SLA